Your Rights if DCF Investigates or Files a Dependency Petition

 2. The Shelter Hearing

 If DCF does file a petition for dependency and serves the offending parent with it, the juvenile court judge must conduct a shelter hearing within 2 to 3 days.
+At this point you need to hire a DCF lawyer to defend your rights.
 The offending parent or parents must receive written notice of this hearing.
 At the shelter hearing, the juvenile court judge will remove the child or children from the offending parent's home if probable cause exists to believe that:

 - The children have been abandoned, neglected or abused, or are suffering from, or in imminent danger of illness or injury as a result of abuse, neglect, or abandonment or

 - no parent, guardian, or responsible adult is available to provide care.

 However, even if the court temporarily removes the children from the offending parent's home, you do have the right to a temporary visitation schedule between the offending parent and the children unless there is clear and convincing evidence that visitation is not in the best interests of the children.

 No later than twenty days after the shelter hearing, the juvenile court must hold an arraignment hearing.
-Here, the offending parent hs the right to admit, deny or consent to the petition for dependency.
+Here, the offending parent has the right to admit, deny or consent to the petition for dependency.
 If the offending parent admits or consents, the court bypasses the adjudication hearing, and conducts a disposition hearing within fifteen days.

 Here the offending parent has the right to deny (oppose) the petition for dependency.
 A denial will lead to an adjudication hearing within thirty days of the arraignment.
 At that hearing there will be one of two following outcomes:The court will

 - issue a finding of no dependency,

 - withhold adjudication and order department supervision of the children while allowing them to live with the offending parent, or

 - adjudicate the children as dependent on care or supervision by the state.